Eugène Goyet: Career

 In 1837, after the Goyets moved to 25 Rue de la Chausée-D'Antin, they set up their studios next door at number 27, where Eugène and Zoé also taught drawing and painting to female students.
 At least one graduate of Zoé's atelier exhibited at the Paris Salon, in 1864.

 His painting at the Salon of 1839, Le Christ mourant sur la croix, received a gold medal.
 Another high point of Goyet's career was his trip to Rome in 1847, where he was commissioned to paint Pope Pius IX.
 The painting was purchased by the state under Napoleon III and installed at the Palais des Tuileries.
 Its present location is unknown.

 Goyet's final, unfinished work was Le massacre des Innocents, which was posthumously exhibited at the Paris Salon of 1857 and reviewed by Jules Verne:

 M. Goyet, whom death has so fatally surprised in the midst of his work, would be remembered, if he were one of those we could forget, by a large, regrettably unfinished painting; it represents The Massacre of the Innocents.
 Never has this somewhat vulgar subject been treated more dramatically; the scene is vast, the episodes are numerous and varied, and render all the possible situations of this appalling butchery.
 Mr. Goyet had very little to do to finish this beautiful work, but unfortunately could not enjoy its success; it is the eternal law of Sic vos non vobis!

 (Verne also promoted the works of Eugène's father.
 Jean-Baptiste Goyet's Un conseil de guerre jugeant un duelliste, sous le règne de Louis XIII (1835) was on the list of paintings that Verne in 1891 argued should be moved from official rooms in the Hôtel-de-Ville of Amiens to the Musée de Picardie, where "all the public could thus benefit.")

 Goyet died May 7, 1857, at the age of 59, "in the prime of life and the full vigor of his talent."
-An estate sale was held June 24–26 at the Goyet aetelier on Rue de la Chausée-D'Antin, featuring numerous paintings, drawings, and studies by both Eugène Goyet and his father.
+An estate sale was held June 24–26 at the Goyet atelier on Rue de la Chausée-D'Antin, featuring numerous paintings, drawings, and studies by both Eugène Goyet and his father.